neriberto/hg/README.md

 Description
 -----------

-HG is a project to collect samples of malwares from many sources.
+HG is a project to collect samples of malwares from many sources(feeds).

 Features
 --------